 Grades will be based on

-25% on paper presentations and discussion leadership
+25% on paper presentations and leading the class discussions.

 50% on programming projects and reports.
+Turning in an assignment late will result in a 25% penalty.